github-education-resources/graduation/_data/AbhiSinghDeveloper/AbhiSinghDeveloper.md

 name: Abhishek Singh
-institution: Sathyabama Institute od Science and Technology
+institution: Sathyabama Institute of Science and Technology
-profile_pic: abhishek.png
+profile_pic: Abhishek.png
 quote: I can DO it.
 github_user: AbhiSinghDeveloper